 If the partner present and settled in the UK is the holder of an Ancestry Visa, you will not need to fulfil the minimum income criteria.

-If the partner is a Tier 1 or Tier 2 holder, you will have to fulfil the maintenance requirement of those visas.
+If the partner is a Skilled Worker Visa holder or in one of the other work-related categories, you will have to fulfil the maintenance requirement of those visas.
 The same applies to other immigration categories.

 Length of stay and right to work

 Normally, where the main applicant is residing in the UK on a visa, the dependant will be granted leave in line with the main applicant.
-Where the sponsor is present and settled, generally speaking, the dependant will be issued with a visa for 30 months.
+Where the sponsor is present and settled, generally speaking, the dependant will be issued a visa for 30 months.
 This visa must be renewed for a further 30 months before you can apply for Indefinite Leave to Remain.
-If you make an application under the European Regulations, the dependant will receive a five-year permit.
-During this time the EEA national must be exercising a Treaty Right.
+The dependant will receive a five-year permit if you apply under the European Regulations.
+During this time, the EEA national must be exercising a Treaty Right.

 There are normally no work restrictions on the spouse or partner who successfully applies for a dependency visa.